Chronology

 Five-String Instrument #10: Oliver 5-string 16-1/2″ Viola

 A fellow at the Wintergrass 2020 festival had said he wanted a large five-string viola, so I made this one of European Maple and spruce.
 I haven’t any sound files for this instrument, yet, but I believe it is my best viola so far.
-It has excellent, powerful voice, and well-balanced across all five strings.
+It has an excellent, powerful voice, and well-balanced across all five strings.

 16-1/2" handmade 5-string acoustic viola made in Oregon by Chet Bishop.

-16-1/2″ five-string Viola. modeled after the Conte Vitale.
+16-1/2″ five-string Viola. modeled after the Conte Vitale

 16-1/2" 5-string acoustic handmade viola, made in Oregon by Chet Bishop

-16-1/2″ five-string viola, back view.
+16-1/2″ five-string viola, back view

-Five-String Instrument #9: Oliver 5-string 15″ Viola
+Five-String Instrument #9: Oliver 5-string 15″ Viola (SOLD)

-For this viola, I built the back, sides and scroll of Oregon Big Leaf Maple, heavily flamed, and spalted as well, as it was salvaged from a old tree in my wife’s parents’ yard.
+For this viola, I chose the back, sides and scroll of Oregon Big Leaf Maple, heavily flamed, and spalted as well, as it was salvaged from a old tree in my wife’s parents’ yard.
 The belly is Sitka Spruce.

 Front view of 15" 5-string acoustic viola handmade in Oregon by Chet Bishop